E-commerce

 April 8, 2026

-An e-commerce business is an activity that sells products or services online through a digital infrastructure: online store, cart, payment, order management, support, logistics, and management tools.
+An e-commerce business is an activity that sells products or services online through a digital infrastructure: storefront, cart, payment, order management, support, logistics, and management tools.
 From a distance, it may seem simple: attract traffic, sell, ship.
 In reality, an e-commerce business works like a complete system where each step influences the next.

 • Key idea: an e-commerce site does not “work” thanks to a single tactic, but thanks to coordination between marketing, offer, operations, and customer experience.